Shopping for a cause: Sweet Repeats Consignment Co. partners with Okanagan College Foundation to support students

 A staple in Kelowna for more than 12 years, Sweet Repeats has built a loyal following for its thoughtfully curated collection of women’s clothing, available in sizes XS to 5X.

-“When local businesses and our community come together, we can create real impact,” adds Helen Jackman, Executive Director, Okanagan College Foundation.
+“When local businesses and our community come together, we can create real impact,” added Helen Jackman, executive director, Okanagan College Foundation.
 “Every purchase made at this event will help students pursue their dreams and build a brighter future.”

 Event details: